Henry Ainsworth: Personal life

 On 29 April 1607, Ainsworth married Marjory Appelbey, a widow from Ipswich with one daughter.
-In 1612, the elder in the Ancient Church, Daniel Studley, was accused of ‘many lascivious attempts’ the girl, and confessed to having 'clapped' her.
+In 1612, the elder in the Ancient Church, Daniel Studley, was accused of ‘many lascivious attempts’ upon the girl, and confessed to having 'clapped' her.

-Henry Ainsworth died in 1622, leaving unfinished work on works on Hosea, Matthew and Hebrews.
+Henry Ainsworth died in 1622, leaving unfinished works on Hosea, Matthew and Hebrews.

 Works

 Ainsworth was one of the most able apologists of the so-called Brownist movement.
 His first solo work The communion of saincts (1607) is summarised by the historian of Separatism Stephen Tomkins as arguing 'that the true church is a holy community while a church that incorporates the entire population is neither holy nor a community'.
 Tomkins describes his second book Covnterpoyson (1608) as 'the most compelling apologia that the Separatist movement ever produced'.
 It was written in reply to the puritan minister John Sprint and to Richard Bernard's The Separatist Schisme.

 Ainsworth also wrote reply to John Smyth, the Puritan leader who adopted credobaptism, entitled Defence of Holy Scripture, Worship and Ministry used in the Christian Churches separated from Antichrist, against the Challenges, Cavils and Contradictions of Mr Smyth (1609).
 Of Smyth's progression to concluding credobaptism, Ainsworth said he 'had gone ‘from error to error, and now at last to the abomination of Anabaptism’, which ‘in him was the worship … of the devil’.

 His scholarly works include his Annotations—on Genesis (1616); Exodus (1617); Leviticus (1618); Numbers (1619); Deuteronomy (1619); Psalms (including a metrical version, 1612); and the Song of Solomon (1623).
 These were collected in folio in 1627.
 From the outset the Annotations took a commanding place, especially among continental scholars, establishing a scholarly tradition for English nonconformity.
 Tomkins notes that 'as late as 1866, W.S.
 Plumer's commentary on Psalms cited Ainsworth as an authority more than a hundred times and the 1885 (English) Revised Version of the Bible drew on his work.'

-His publication of Psalms, The Book of Psalmes: Englished both in Prose and Metre with Annotations (Amsterdam, 1612), which includes thirty-nine separate monophonic psalm tunes, constituted the Ainsworth Psalter, the only book of music brought to New England in 1620 by the Pilgrim settlers.
+His publication of Psalms, The Book of Psalmes: Englished both in Prose and Metre with Annotations (Amsterdam, 1612), which includes thirty-nine separate monophonic psalm tunes, constituted the Ainsworth Psalter, thought to be the only book of music brought to New England in 1620 by the Pilgrim settlers.
 Although its content was later reworked into the Bay Psalm Book, it had an important influence on the early development of American psalmody.
 An early critic of the Brownists said that ‘by the uncouth and strange translation and metre used in them, the congregation was made a laughing stock’, while the 1885 Dictionary of National Biography said that Ainsworth ‘had not the faintest breath of poetical inspiration’.

 Ainsworth died in 1622, or early in 1623, for in that year was published his Seasonable Discourse, or a Censure upon a Dialogue of the Anabaptists, in which the editor speaks of him as a departed worthy.